Creating and running an Archive job

 • Missing File Behavior—select from the drop-down menu whether to skip missing repository files and complete the job or to stop the job when a missing file is encountered.

-• Stop Job—If the job is set to stop on missing files, the first missing file will immediately stop the job, and that file must be placed in the expected location before the job can resume.
+• Stop Job—if the job is set to stop on missing files, the first missing file will immediately stop the job, and that file must be placed in the expected location before the job can resume.

 • Include Data Grid—select this checkbox to include Data Grid application data if present.
 If you are using any of the Data Grid features such as Audit or storing long text, we recommend selecting this checkbox.